-Larry: Oracle's now a CLOUDY biz.
+Ellison: Oracle's now a Cloud biz.
 Ignore everything I said before

 Former CEO insults rivals and bigs up the Oracle cloud in Openworld keynote